Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Introduction

 Convective clouds develop through complex interactions between thermodynamic and dynamic processes on a wide range of spatial and time scales, making them difficult to model and fully observe.
 For this reason, simplifications are often made when modeling convective clouds.
 In global climate models, for example, cumulus parameterizations account for clouds' influence below the typical 100 km grid spacings used to model climate \citep{arakawa_cumulus_2004, plant_review_2010, rio_ongoing_2019}.

-Despite their complexity, convective clouds tend to exhibit a linear relationship between their updraft vertical wind speeds, which we refer to as vertical velocities ($w_c$) hereafter, and water vapor phase transition rates ($\dot{q}_{vc}$).
+Despite their complexity, convective clouds tend to exhibit a linear relationship between their updraft vertical wind speeds, or vertical velocities ($w_c$), and water vapor phase transition rates ($\dot{q}_{vc}$), which we refer to as condensation rates for the remainder of the text.
 Detailed analyses of large-eddy simulations (LESs) of shallow liquid-water and mixed-phase deep convective clouds confirm the robustness of this linearity across a range of simulation grid sizes \citep{grant_linear_2022, stephens_distributed_2020, tao_relating_2022, kogan_estimating_2022}.

-The ratio $\dot{q}_{vc}/w_c$ has been extracted from numerical data and used in applications, such as estimating vertical velocity \citep{grant_linear_2022} or phase transition rates \citep{kogan_estimating_2022}.
-While authors were able to make practical use of $\dot{q}_{vc}/w_c$, extracting slopes from the data leads to limited physical insight.
-Information about when the linearity breaks down or whether assumptions, such as hydrostatic balance, influence the proportionality is missing from empirical approaches such as those mentioned above.
+Identifying an analytical model for $\dot{q}_{vc}/w_c$ that depends on available satellite data would allow for global and long-term observational estimates of vertical velocity, filling a gap in remote sensing retrievals.
+The existing satellite retrievals cover a wide wide range of processes, ranging from cloud-top brightness temperatures in, for example, the Geostationary Operational Environmental Satellites (GOES), to optical depth measured by Moderate Resolution Imaging Spectroradiometer (MODIS).
+The focus of the rest of the paper will be on leveraging latent heating to estimate of in-cloud vertical motion.
+Latent heating retrievals from the Tropical Rainfall Measuring Mission (TRMM) and the Global Precipitation Measurement Mission (GPM) collectively provide data from 1997 to the present \citep{tao_trmm_2016}.
+Because of the importance of diabatic heating in atmospheric processes, there have been attempts to further extend this record by using geostationary satellite data to estimate latent heating based on lookup tables \citep{lee_latent_2022}.